piomar123/pompon/README.md

 POM Put in Order Nicely Maven Plugin

-A Maven plugin for keeping an order of project POM files
+A Maven plugin for keeping an order of project POM files.
+Currently, it enforces the alphabetical order of properties, dependencies and plugins.
+In case of violation, it shows expected order including exact locations.
+Each section can be divided into sub-sections by adding a comment between entries.
+This way, it's possible to prioritize selected dependencies/properties when they are more important (changing dependencies order can change resulting versions in Maven dependency race).

 ## Usage